numso/prettier-standard-vscode/README.md

 Respects `editor.formatOnSave` setting.

-### Settings

-#### printWidth (default: 80)

-Fit code within this line limit

-#### trailingComma (default: 'none')
-Controls the printing of trailing commas wherever possible.
-Valid options:
- - "none" - No trailing commas
- - "es5"  - Trailing commas where valid in ES5 (objects, arrays, etc)
- - "all"  - Trailing commas wherever possible (function arguments)

-#### bracketSpacing (default: true)
-Controls the printing of spaces inside object literals

-#### jsxBracketSameLine (default: false)
-If true, puts the `>` of a multi-line jsx element at the end of the last line instead of being alone on the next line

-#### parser (default: 'babylon')
-Which parser to use.
-Valid options are 'flow' and 'babylon'

 ### Contribute

 This is my first Visual Studio Extension so I probably made some terrible choices.
 Feel free to [open issues or PRs on the GitHub page][github page]!